 The methods employed within the AURN have been reviewed in earlier sections.
 TEOMs are deployed widely; however, consideration of trends with this instrument should be treated with caution, as they are known to underestimate concentrations by a varied amount due to the loss of volatile species.
-Many TEOMs within the AURN have been/ undergoing conversion to FDMS; however, there are currently insufficient data to consider annual trends in detail.
+Many TEOMs within the AURN have been / are undergoing conversion to FDMS; however, there are currently insufficient data to consider annual trends in detail.
 However, the collocation of FDMS instruments with gravimetric samplers has proved useful in relation to highlighting discrepancies in filter-based measurements, reported in the next chapter.

-Table 3.2 shows Partisol units operated by Bureau Veritas as of 30th April 2008.
+Table 3.2 shows Partisol units operated by Bureau Veritas as of 30^{th} April 2008.
 PM10 Partisol 2025 units have been introduced in to the AURN since 2000 at Bournemouth, Brighton, Dumfries, Northampton, Port Talbot, Westminster and Wrexham.
 Prior to early 2003, these instruments were operated using Whatman QMA filters weighed by AEA, before switching to the same filter media weighed BV Laboratories.
-In 2006 an EMEP site has been set up in Auchencorth Moss, near Edinburgh, and the Partisols at this site are incorporated in to the AURN.
+In 2006 an EMEP site was set up in Auchencorth Moss, near Edinburgh, and the Partisols at this site are incorporated in to the AURN.
 Partisols within the AURN are audited and the data are ratified, both by AEA, and all of these data have been uploaded on to airquality.co.uk.

 A further network of Partisols were also running from 2000, and were introduced as part of a research project [7].
 PM{10} and $PM{2.5}$ instruments were installed at Belfast, Birmingham, Glasgow Centre, Harwell, Manchester Piccadilly, London Marylebone Road, London North Kensington, and Port Talbot.
-The PM{10} Partisols were originally operating using Teflon filters weighed either by AEA or BV as a requirement of the biological assay work on PM required to fulfil the needs of the (then) programme.
+The PM{10} Partisols were originally operating using Teflon filters weighed either by AEA or BV as a requirement of the biological assay work on PM required to fulfil the needs of the (then) research programme.
 The $PM{2.5}$ Partisols have always operated using Whatman QMA filters, but they were in some cases originally weighed by AEA.
 Since early 2003, all 16 of these instruments have operated on Whatman QMA filters as weighed by BV.
 Four of the PM{10} Partisols were removed in 2004, and the remaining 12 PM{10} and $PM{2.5}$ instruments were switched off in 2007.
-Regardless of the laboratory or media, all the data have been uploaded on to airquality.co.uk, but it should be noted that Teflon data do not form part of the reference method in EN12341.
+Regardless of the laboratory or media, all the provisional data have been uploaded on to airquality.co.uk, but it should be noted that Teflon data do not form part of the reference method in EN12341.
 These instruments have not been audited nor the data ratified.

-A network of Scottish sites was introduced in order to collect one years worth of data using both PM{10} and $PM{2.5}$ instruments at Bush, Eskdalemuir and Fort William, and the addition of $PM{2.5}$ Partisols to the existing sites at Inverness and Dumfries.
-These Partisols have been audited, and the data ratified, both by AEA, but these instruments are not part of the AURN, and the data have been uploaded on to scottishairquality.co.uk.
+A network of Scottish sites was introduced in order to collect one years worth of data using both PM10 and PM{2.5} instruments at Bush, Eskdalemuir and Fort William, and the addition of PM{2.5} Partisols to the existing sites at Inverness and Dumfries.
+These Partisols are not part of the AURN, but have been operated in an identical manner and have been audited by AEA.
+It is therefore proposed that these data will be corrected following the procedure recommended uploaded the Scottish Quality in this report and to Air Database at www.scottishairquality.co.uk.